peterpeterparker/daviddalbusco.com/src/blog/the-mutationobserver-web-api.md

 ### In Other Words

-I specially dislike “The Last stand” movie but, do you remember when Rogue gets the vaccine (1) to remove her powers (2).
-Without any other information, we don’t know if the cure was effective or not.
-We can try our luck and get in contact to resolve the question (3) but, we cannot be sure of the results.
-On the other side, thanks to his psychokinesis power, the professor X is him able to detect the mutation (4) and knows if it worked out.
+I dislike "The Last stand" movie but, do you remember when Rogue gets the vaccine (1) to remove her powers (2)?
+Without any other information, we still don't know if the cure was effective or not.
+To resolve the question (3), we would have to try our luck and get in contact but, without knowing what result to expect.
+On the other hand, thanks to his psychokinesis power, the professor X would him be able to detect the mutation (4) and knows if it worked out or not.

 Our web page follows the same idea.

-When we apply a modification to the document (1), such as modifying a tag or an attribute, with or without framework, it is ultimately interpreted and rendered by the browser (2).
+When we apply a modification to the DOM (1), such as modifying a tag or an attribute, with or without framework, it is interpreted and rendered by the browser (2).
 Even though the operation is really fast, if we query (3) the DOM elements touched by our changes right afterwards, we cannot be 100% sure that the modifications were already applied.
 Fortunately, thanks to the `MutationObserver`, we can detect the mutation (4) to get to know when and if it effectively worked out.

 *****